 Suffering from an amputation caused by a workplace accident is an emotionally and physically devastating experience.
 It goes to show that life can change in an instant, and victims of workplace amputations must quickly learn how to cope with their loss and inevitably live without a limb or extremity.
 Construction sites, factories, and warehouses are common industries that see this type of injury because of the heavy machinery and powerful equipment they use.
 Workplace amputations could be prevented if a reasonable standard of care was exercised at the work site.

 The psychological blow that victims experience when they lose a limb or extremity can feel overwhelming.
 After suffering from this type of injury, it is easy to become engulfed in feelings of hopelessness and anxiety over paying medical bills and getting back to work.
 In some cases, victims cannot function as efficiently as they once did or they cannot return to work at all.
 If you or someone you love have suffered from an amputation caused by a workplace accident, you may be entitled to compensation for your injuries.
-The Law Offices of Prosper Shaked can provide you with aggressive representation by an experienced Miami workplace amputation lawyer who will fight to get you the compensation you deserve.
+Prosper Shaked Accident Injury Attorneys PA can provide you with aggressive representation by an experienced Miami workplace amputation lawyer who will fight to get you the compensation you deserve.

 Trying to obtain compensation for workplace injuries can be a confusing and tedious process.
 Florida law mandates that all construction companies with one or more employees provide them with worker’s compensation insurance.
 All non-construction industries with four or more employees must do the same.
 Injuries suffered on the job are covered under worker’s compensation insurance, and thus, employees who receive these benefits cannot file a personal injury claim against their employers.